naturalis/nba-docs/Netherlands Biodiversity API.rst

 -----------
 This direct search service returns TAXON documents.
 It comes in two search type flavours, i.e. 1.
 Free text search, and 2.
 Indexed field search.

 Both search types execute searches through specimen occurrence data harvested from - currently - two voluminous, Naturalis data sources, i.e. a.
 CRS (Collection Registration System for zoological and geological specimen) and b.
 Brahms for botanical specimen.
-It searches a `predefined subset of indexed specimen occurrence document fields`_ and returns multilingual specimen documents in JSON responses.
-This subset contains only fields that are not taxonomic, e.g. unitID and locality.
-Searches on specimen taxonomic fields can be done with the NBA service Specimen-name-search_.
+It searches a `list of indexed specimen document fields`_ and returns multilingual specimen documents in JSON responses.
+This list of searchable fields contains only fields that are not taxonomic, e.g. unitID and locality.
+Searches on specimen taxonomic fields can be done with the NBA service

-.. _predefined subset of indexed specimen occurrence document fields: http://docs.biodiversitydata.nl/en/latest/Searchable%20fields%20per%20NBA%20service.html#specimen-search
+Specimen-name-search_.

 .. _specimen request section: